Yiyun-Liang/Algorithms/interview/TreeGraph.md

 - a connected graph without cycles

 - typically only need a node class, don't need a tree class
+- check if the node is null before calling its attributes like left, right, parent

 #### Binary trees